 Medicare Advantage (Part C): plans offered by private insurance companies that are contracted with CMS.
 These plans include Part A and B coverage as well as usually offering vision, dental, and hearing benefits.
 Some Medicare Advantage plans called MAPDs also offer prescription drug coverage.
 MA premiums start at $0.
 There are a few different types of Medicare Advantage plans, including HMO, PPO and PFFS.
 You can find a comparison of HMO vs. PPO, the two most common plan types on our site as well.

-Medicare Supplement (Medigap): private plans that help cover the 20% coinsurance required in Original Medicare.
-These plans require medical underwriting if you do not enroll during your Initial Enrollment Period; not all applicants who go through underwriting will be accepted.
+Medicare Supplement (Medigap): private plans that help cover the out-of-pocket deductible, copay and coinsurance costs that come with Original Medicare.
+These plans require medical underwriting if you do not enroll during your 6 month Medicare Supplement Open Enrollment Period, and not all applicants who go through underwriting will be accepted.

 Initial Enrollment Period (IEP): The Initial Enrollment Period begins 3 months before the beneficiary’s birthday month when they are turning 65.
 It includes the birthday month and continues for 3 months after, for 7 months total.
 During this time, beneficiaries can enroll in Medicare Parts A and B, a Medicare Advantage Plan, a Medicare Supplement plan, or a Part D plan.
-Beneficiaries can be charged late fees if they do not have Part B coverage or prescription drug coverage after their IEP.
+Beneficiaries can be charged late fees if they do not have Part B coverage or prescription drug coverage after their IEP, don’t have creditable coverage and decide to sign up later.

 Annual Enrollment Period (AEP): This period occurs every year from October 15 – December 7.
 During this time, beneficiaries can change their Medicare coverage for the following year by enrolling in a Medicare Advantage Plan, swapping MA plans, or dropping Medicare Advantage and enrolling in a Part D plan.
 Coverage is effective January 1.